What is Natural Gas?

 - reliable, meaning it is available for extraction.

-Natural gas is also being as a clean energy source in the following ways:
+Natural gas is also being as a cleaner energy source in the following ways:

 - making fertilizer for ethanol